Shahriar-Turag/Iktisad/README.md

       }
     },

-    fun_fact: "There are two ways to write error-free programs; only the third one works"
+    fun_fact: "There are two ways to write \nerror-free programs; only the third one works"

   }
 ````